We’re on a mission to crack clean energy

-Our Egg Charging Subscription is currently only available in the UK right now.
+Our Egg EV Charger Plan is currently only available in the UK right now.
 All you need is access to private, off-street parking and the permission to install a charge point if you don’t own your home (e.g. if you’re renting).

 What chargers are available?

 There are lots of different chargers out there, and it can be a bit overwhelming.
 To make things simple, we only offer one charger that we fully believe in.
-Our charger of choice (the Indra Smart PRO) is dubbed ‘the world’s smartest charger’.
-A big claim we know, but after testing all of the chargers on the market, we stand by it!
+Our charger of choice is the Indra Smart PRO - after testing all of the chargers on the market, we think this one is cracking!

 Is it compatible with any electric vehicle?